HOMESCHOOLING IN MISSOURI & HOMESCHOOL LAWS

 Local Missouri Homeschooling Resources

-While Missouri may not provide public funding for homeschooling, the state has a vibrant homeschool community with numerous resources for families.
+Missouri has a vibrant homeschool community with numerous resources for families.

 Statewide organizations like Families for Home Education (FHE) and Education Alliance for Christian Homes (EACH) provide information, support, and advocacy for homeschoolers.
 They sponsor annual conferences, coordinate local support groups, and offer online resources.